WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

 Below is an elegant and less error-prone binary search template.

-Define two pointers $l, r$, with the invariant: the closed interval $[0, l]$ belongs to the left part, and the closed interval $[r, n - 1]$ belongs to the right part. $l$ and $r$ are initialized to $-1$ and $n$, respectively.
+Define two pointers $l, r$, with the invariant: the closed interval $[0, l]$ all belongs to the left part, and the closed interval $[r, n - 1]$ all belongs to the right part. $l$ and $r$ are initialized to $-1$ and $n$, respectively.

 When the algorithm terminates, $l$ and $r$ are adjacent, pointing to the last element of the left part and the first element of the right part, respectively.

-Since the solution we want may not exist, if the problem does not state that a solution definitely exists, we need to check if `l` or `r` is out of bounds and if it points to the correct value.
+Because the solution we want may not exist, if the problem does not state that a solution definitely exists, we need to check if `l` or `r` is out of bounds and if it points to the correct value.

 ```cpp
 #include <bits/stdc++.h>